 Once set, pull the fudge out with the foil handles onto a cutting board.
 Slice into squares, whatever size you prefer.
 Then take that first bite!
 You will be in heaven!

 Serve at parties, gift to friends, or just keep on a cute Christmas plate for your family to enjoy for as long as it lasts.
-Even if I hide ours in the refrigerator, I find myself craving a piece about every hour, so it goes away in a hurry!
 Enjoy!

 Recipe Source: Shanna's recipe box